Fascinating Athens and its Environs

 Arch of Hadrian

-Commonly known as Hadrian’s Gate, it has been said that the gate was built to celebrate the adventus or arrival of the Roman Emperor Hadrian it resemble a bit with the Roman triumphal arch.
+Commonly known as Hadrian’s Gate, it’s said that the gate built to celebrate the adventus or arrival of the Roman Emperor Hadrian it resemble a bit with the Roman triumphal arch.

-To arrive in the location of this Arch all you have to do is to walk until the end of the Temple Olympian Zeus. after that you will reach this place, it’s actually in the side of the road on open public so no more entrance free to pay.
+To arrive in this Arch all you have to do is to walk until the end of the Temple Olympian Zeus. after that you will reach this place, it’s actually in the side of the road on open public so no more entrance free to pay.

-A multi purpose stadium in Athens means “beautiful marble” , listed as one of the main attractions of the city. to enter here is not free at all but not too expensive either you must make a reservation or buy ticket on the place.
+A multi purpose stadium in Athens means “beautiful marble” , listed as one of the main attractions of the city. to enter here is not free at all but not too expensive either you must reserve or buy ticket on the place.

 Its 3 euros or 1,50 euros reduced, Open daily from 08:00-19:00 during March to October and 08:00-17:00 for November to February.